brendanhamley-star/github.io/README.md

 # github.io
-Intersections between people, technology and the connectedness of music and sound.
+Intersecting between people, technology and music and sound.